mimoo/disco-c/docs/index.md

 }
 ```

+## Testing and Production

+**EmbeddedDisco is not stable yet, it is not ready for production**.

+Do not use optimizations for testing, as the code contains asserts to pick common mistakes.

 ## Need help?

 This library is still heavily experimental.
 Its goal is to support as many platforms as possible.
 If you need help making it work for a specific platform please post an issue.
 If you have feedback, or suggestions, please post an issue as well.